vfillis/mental-health-housing-support/Data analysis/README.md

 Mental Health Services Monhtly Statistics include data on monthly delayed discharge days, who the delayed discharge days are attributed to and the reasons for the delayed discharge days.

-At first, I downloaded the CSVs from April 2019 to January 2021 (latest available data) and merged them using the command line
+At first, I downloaded the CSVs from April 2019 to January 2021 (latest available data).
+I merged them using the command line:

-  *(cat *.csv > MHSDS2019to2020.csv)*
-  after navigating with “cd” to the folder containing the CSVs.
+After navigating with cd to the folder that contained the CSV, I used "cat *.csv > MHSDS2019to2020.csv" to combine them.

 I then analysed the data in R. The script can be found [here](https://github.com/vfillis/mental-health-housing/blob/main/Data%20analysis/MHSDS-admissions-delayed-discharges.Rmd).